wattwisegames/watt-wiser/README.md

 - [Recommended] Lock your CPU and GPU clock speeds. (more docs on this soon)
 - Select an executable with the "Browse" button.
 This should be your application or a wrapper script that runs your application with additional arguments/environment modification. **IMPORTANT**: The benchmark will last from when this program starts to when it exits.
 If your executable doesn't stop running, the benchmark will never complete.
 - [Optional] Type any notes about what specifically you're measuring in the notes section.
-- Click "Start" and wait.
+- Click "Start New Benchmark" and wait.
 There will be a two second pause as watt-wiser gathers system baseline energy data, then your program will launch.
 After your program exits, there will be another two-second pause to gather a second system energy baseline.
 - A summary of the benchmark will appear below the form.
 You can click on it to expand it into a data table with more detailed information, and you can click the "chart" checkbox to display a chart of the energy use during that baseline.

 To compare benchmarks you can toggle the "chart" checkbox next to multiple runs, and they will be shown together in the chart.